Harad: Geography

 Harad is a large land in the south of Middle-earth, bordered to the north by (from west to east) the lands of Gondor, Mordor, Khand and Rhûn.
 Historically the border with Gondor was to be the river Harnen, but by the time of the War of the Ring all the land further north to the river Poros is under the influence of the Haradrim.
 The border with Mordor runs along the southern Mountains of Shadow.
 Harad's west coast (the nearest to Gondor) is washed by the Great Sea, the western ocean of Middle-earth.
-Harad's eastern shores looks out on the Eastern Sea, Middle-earth's eastern ocean.
+Harad's eastern shores look out on the Eastern Sea, Middle-earth's eastern ocean.

 The elves named the land and its people Haradwaith, "South-folk", from the Sindarin harad, meaning "south", and gwaith, meaning "people".
 The Quenya word Hyarmen similarly means "south" in addition to being the name of the country.
 The hobbits called the area the Sunlands, and the people Swertings.
 Aragorn briefly describes his journeys in the land as being in "Harad where the stars are strange".
 Tolkien confirmed that this meant that Aragorn had travelled "some distance into the southern hemisphere" in Harad.

 Tolkien called the Corsairs of Umbar's ships "dromunds" (galleys, as in this reconstruction) and deep ships with oars and sails.

 The great harbour city of Umbar lies on Harad's north-west coast; its natural harbour is the base of the Corsairs of Umbar, inspired by the Barbary pirates, who provide the Dark Lord Sauron with a sizeable fleet.
 The ships are different types of galleys, with both oars and sails; some are named as dromunds, others as having a deep draught (requiring a deep channel), many oars, and black sails.

 Elsewhere in Harad there are "many towns"; one of these is "the inland city", the home of Queen Berúthiel (mentioned by Tolkien in an interview).

 The Harad Road is the main overland route between Gondor and Harad.

 Harad possesses jungles with apes, grasslands, and deserts.

 Gondor described Harad as consisting of Near Harad and Far Harad.
 Near Harad corresponds loosely with North Africa or the Maghreb, while Far Harad, the vastly larger of the two regions, corresponds loosely with sub-Saharan Africa.
 Tolkien's own annotated map of Middle-earth, used by the illustrator Pauline Baynes to construct her iconic map, suggests that "Elephants appear in the great battle outside Minas Tirith (as they did in Italy under Pyrrhus) but they would be in place in the blank squares of Harad – also camels."